fulljackz/transmission-owncloud/README.md

 # Transmission Web Client
 Place this app in **owncloud/apps/**

+## Note
+- Runs fine with nginx and php7

 ## Publish to App Store

 First get an account for the [App Store](http://apps.owncloud.com/) then run: